Efficient Long-Document Reranking via Block-Level Embeddings and Top-k Interaction Refinement: Method

 \subsection{Fine-grained Interaction between Queries and Block Representations}

-As queries are usually short, we do not segment them and fed them directly to the query encoder, which may be different than the block encoder.
-However, for simplicity, we used in this work the same encoder for queries and blocks.
+As queries are usually short, we do not segment them and fed them directly to the query encoder, which is different with the block encoder.
+However, for simplicity, we used in this work the same encoder for queries and blocks, which is a standard paradigm of bi-encoder models.
 The query input format and encoding parallel the ones of the blocks:

 where $t_{1}\text{\textvisiblespace}t_{2}\text{\textvisiblespace}...\text{\textvisiblespace}t_{q}$ are the tokens of the query.

 Furthermore: